airsalliance/lov/README.md

 Alliance of Information and Referral Systems (AIRS) Linked Open Vocabulary
 ==========

-This is a Linked Open Vocabulary for information and referral (I&R) resource data.
+This is a Linked Open Vocabulary for information and referral (I&R) resource data, for use anywhere in the world, by anyone helping people out with human services.

 It conveys the same concepts within the AIRS XML Schema https://code.google.com/p/airs-xml/source/browse/tags/3.1/airs.xsd, except using Linked Data.
 Linked Data entails type reuse from popular related vocabularies, and webs of relationships, as opposed to hierarchies.